sara-nl/clouddocs/VU-20171113/partA.markdown

 * _Storage_ &gt; _<i class="fa fa-cloud-download"></i> Apps_: here you can see the list of `appliances` endorsed by SURFsara HPC Cloud team.
 One `app` of course is a bundle of an `image` and a `template`, which provide a basic working set of installed software and configured properties that allow you to easily create and use a VM.

-#### Logging in to the VM
+#### Logging in to the Virtual Machine

 You can interact with your VM in several ways: command-line (e.g.: SSH), VNC (UI in your browser) or a remote desktop.
 We will use SSH in a terminal for the time being.

-The way to log in to your virtual machine is making use of the SSH key pair that you [stored in your profile](#add-your-public-ssh-key) earlier.
+In order to log in to your VM, you will make use of the SSH public key [stored in your profile](#add-your-public-ssh-key) earlier.
+Proceed as follows:

-**Commandline access - SSH**
+* **On the UI:** find the VM IP address

-* First find your VM's IP address.
-It is shown in the _IPs_ column from the virtual machines list on the UI and also in the _Network_ tab of the VM's details page.
+The IP address of a VM is shown in the _IPs_ column on the VM list, and in the _Network_ tab of the VM details page.

-* On your laptop, start a terminal (in Mac/Linux) or GitBash (in Windows).
+* **On your laptop:** start a terminal

-* Type the following command on the terminal to establish a connection with your VM:
+* **On your laptop:** type the following command on the terminal to establish a connection with your VM

 >**NOTE:**
 >